Powerlearnproject/se-assignment-2-introduction-to-software-engineering-ZoraTheXplora/README.md

 There are various methods for extracting requirements, such as:

 a. **Interviews**: One-on-one talks with stakeholders are used to learn more about their requirements and expectations.

 Surveys: Stakeholders are given questionnaires to complete in order to learn more about their requirements and expectations.

 b. **Focus groups**: Stakeholders are gathered in small groups to talk about their requirements and expectations for the software system.

 c. **Observation**: This method entails keeping an eye on the stakeholders in their workplace to learn about their requirements and expectations.

-d. **Prototyping**: is a technique that entails building a functional model of the software system in order to validate requirements and get input from stakeholders.
-To make sure that they are met, it is crucial to record, arrange, and rank the needs derived from each of these strategies.
+d. **Prototyping**: is a technique that entails building a functional model of the software system in order to validate requirements and get input from stakeholders.To make sure that they are met, it is crucial to record, arrange, and rank the needs derived from each of these strategies.

 3. **Requirements specifications**